 How to find a good yoga teacher training?

 Don’t rush into one!
-The path as a yoga teacher is not always easy and nowadays requires good marketing skills at the same time as good communication skills.
-There are still some good choices out there, but also many schools and academies which should refrain from it and just teach aerobics!
+As a yoga teacher, the path is not always easy and nowadays requires good marketing skills and good communication skills.
+There are still some good choices out there and many schools and academies that should refrain from it and teach aerobics!

 What do others think a good teacher should be like?